News

 In 2025, holding corporations accountable is more urgent than ever, as global companies operate with increasing impunity.
 Shifting political landscapes and weakened regulatory systems have put worker protections at risk, making it harder than ever to uphold fundamental human rights like the freedom to organize.
 This year, we launched a new webinar series, Corporate Accountability in Uncertain Times, to examine how global corporations and the social auditing firms meant to oversee them are exploiting today’s instability to silence workers, evade responsibility, and roll back hard-won protections.

-You can see the recording from our first conversation in the series, Unraveled Commitments: The Global Impact of Fruit of the Loom’s Unionized Factory Shutdowns below.
+You can also watch the recording from our first conversation in the series, Unraveled Commitments: The Global Impact of Fruit of the Loom’s Unionized Factory Shutdowns below.
 It’s also available in Spanish here.

 In early 2025, Fruit of the Loom announced the closure of its last two unionized garment factories in Honduras: Jerzees Nuevo Día and Confecciones Dos Caminos.
 These closures have displaced over 3,000 workers and marked a stark reversal from the company’s 2009 commitment to respect labor rights in the region.
 That commitment came in response to global pressure – led by Honduran workers, international advocates, and student movements – which had forced the company to reopen a previously shuttered union factory and take concrete steps toward ensuring the right to organize.